-When you start on your own as a freelance consultant or self-employed trade or professional, sole proprietor is the default category.
-You may be wondering if it’s time to incorporate?
-You don’t need to be a large business to register as a corporation; a small business with only one owner can incorporate.
+When you start on your own as a freelance consultant, self-employed tradesperson or professional, sole proprietor is the default category.
+You may be wondering if it’s time to incorporate.
+You don’t need to be a large business to register as a corporation; a small company with only one owner can be incorporated.

 Should a sole proprietor incorporate?

 As a sole proprietor, there is no separation between you and your business.
-You are your business, and you report your business income on your personal tax return.
+You are your business and report your income on your personal tax return.

 As a corporation, you create a legal entity separate from you.
 A corporation makes its own money, owns its own assets, is responsible for its own liabilities and pays its own taxes.
 The corporation operates the business, earns the income and then pays you.